TRISTAN-ORF/transcript_transformer/README.md

 ### data

 `transcript_transformer data` is used to process the transcriptome of a given assembly to make it readily available for data loading.
-Dictionary `.yml`/`.json` files are used to specify the application of data to the models.
+[Dictionary `.yml`/`.json`](https://github.com/jdcla/transcript_transformer/blob/main/template.yml) files are used to specify the application of data to the models.
 After processing, given dictionary files can still be altered to define what data is used for a specific run.
 As such, for a given assembly, it is possible to store all available data in a single database.
-New ribosome profiling experiments can be added to an existing database by running `transcript_transformer data` again after update the config file.
+New ribosome profiling experiments can be added to an existing database by running `transcript_transformer data` again after updating the config file.

-The following command can be used to parse data by running
+The following command can be used to parse data by running:
 ```bash
 transcript_transformer data template.yml
 ```